 The following is a balanced review you will never see anywhere other than here because Amazon wouldn’t let its author, Nicholas Rossis, post it.
-According to them, he knows me.
+According to Amazon, he knows me.
 Well duh!
 Of course we know each other – we’re writers of science fiction.

 Guess what Amazon – writers actually talk to one another, sharing ideas!!!